Extra Lazy Day Cinnamon Rolls

 Last weekend, we had a quiet Sunday morning.
 Although we were having a few friends over for the Super Bowl later in the afternoon, we had nothing scheduled until then.
 We had done all of the necessary shopping on Saturday and the prep work for the party didn’t need to be done until afternoon.
 As many of these days don’t come our way, I decided to take advantage of the slow pace.

 I started the Sunday by vowing to stay in pajamas until noon, at least.
-I also thought it would be a great day for a leisurely breakfast.
+Also, I thought it would be a great day for a leisurely breakfast.
 I didn’t want to make something like eggs or pancakes because I can find time to make those on a busy day.
 Cinnamon rolls seemed like a good option.
 The kids request them frequently, and although I have made them a few times, none of the recipes have been just right.
 So, I reviewed recipes I had used, adjusted ingredients, and began preparations.

 After the dough sat for its first rest, I immediately noticed how tender it was.
 I don’t know if I ever have worked with dough that is so soft and pliable.
 Then, while the rolls baked in the oven, they bloomed into generously sized rolls full of delicious cinnamon-sugar filling.
 To make these cinnamon rolls extra tasty (and sinful), I made a simple frosting for them.